akamai/cli-sandbox/README.md

 my_laptop:~ username$
 ```

-### Step 3: Connecting To The Sandbox
+### Step 3: Connect to the Sandbox
 The last stage of the setup is to connect securely to the sandbox you just created.
-You can do so by calling the "start" parameter
+To do this, run the "start" command.

 `akamai sandbox start`

->**NOTE**:Below is the message you will get once you are successfully connected to the sandbox
+Once you are successfully connected to the sandbox, you will see this message:

->`INFO  c.a.devpops.connector.ConnectorMain - Successfully launched Akamai Sandbox Connector`
+`INFO  c.a.devpops.connector.ConnectorMain - Successfully launched Akamai Sandbox Connector`
->`INFO  c.a.devpops.connector.ConnectorMain - Connector running on port: 9550`
+`INFO  c.a.devpops.connector.ConnectorMain - Connector running on port: 9550`

-### Step 4: Testing The Sandbox
+### Step 4: Test the Sandbox
 You have two options to test the Sandbox.

-**Option A**: By spoofing your hostname to 127.0.0.1
+**Option A**: Spoof your hostname to 127.0.0.1

-Point the hostname associated to the property manager file over to 127.0.0.1 via /etc/host file and access the site from your browser http://<your-hostname>:9550
+Point the hostname associated with the Property Manager configuration to `127.0.0.1` in your `/etc/hosts` file, then access the site from your browser `http://<your-hostname>:9550`.

 OR

-**Option B**: via curl
+**Option B**: Use curl

 `curl --header 'Host: www.example.com' http://127.0.0.1:9550/`

-### Step 5: Validating that your responses are coming from a Sandbox
+### Step 5: Validate that your responses are coming from a Sandbox
-All Sandbox traffic will be tagged with a response header "X-Akamai-Sandbox: true", use Chrome Dev tools to validate the presence of the header.
+All Sandbox traffic will be tagged with a response header `X-Akamai-Sandbox: true`.
+Use Chrome developer tools to validate the presence of the header.

-### You are all set, Happy Debugging!
+### Debug and report issues
-If you face any issues please feel free to raise them as a github issue.
-Better yet, if you wish to place a pull request with the fix or suggestion feel free to do so.
+You are all set, happy debugging!
+If you experience any issues with Akamai Sandbox, please raise them as a github issue.
+Better yet, feel free to place a pull request with the fix or suggestion.
 ___

 ## Overview of Commands